Contemplative Care Educator Training

-A Contemplative Care Mentor is a member of the NYZCCC community who practices meditation with the sangha on a weekly basis, has participated in the contemplative training program and is engaged with care at the bedside.
-They attend NYZCCC’s fall Contemplative Care Retreat and the January Sesshin.
-They meet for supervision twice a month with the core teachers, assist in teaching Foundations and mentor Foundations students.
+A Contemplative Care Mentor is an active Formal Zen Student of the NYZCCC community who practices meditation with the sangha on a weekly basis, sits most half-day monthly retreats, has participated in the Foundations in Contemplative Care Training and CPE and is engaged with care at the bedside.
+They attend NYZCCC’s fall Contemplative Care Retreat and the January Winter Sesshin.
+They meet for supervision twice a month with the teacher, assist in teaching Foundations and mentor Foundations students.

 Contemplative Care Educator

-A Contemplative Care Educator is a member of the NYZCCC community, who has completed at least three years as a Mentor, expresses their commitment through participation in weekly community meditation practice, and teaches the clinical aspects of contemplative care.
-They attend NYZCCC’s fall Contemplative Care Retreat and the January Sesshin, work closely with the Director of Education and have bi-monthly supervisions.
+A Contemplative Care Educator is a active Formal Zen Student of the NYZCCC community, who has completed at least three years as a Mentor, expresses their commitment through participation in weekly community meditation practice, sits most half-day monthly retreats, and teaches the clinical aspects of contemplative care.
+They attend NYZCCC’s fall Contemplative Care Retreat and the January Winter Sesshin, work closely with the Guiding Teachers and have bi-monthly supervisions.

 Individuals cannot apply to be a Contemplative Care Mentor or Educator.

 NYZCCC’s teachers will recommend candidates, identifying those whom they believe have a developed Zen practice, the needed maturity and a temperament for teaching.